lifepillar/vim-mucomplete/Readme.md

 MUcomplete requires Vim 7.3 compiled with `+insert_expand` and `+menu`.
 Automatic completion is available in Vim 7.4 or later.
+MUcomplete is developed and tested on Vim 8.

 Installation does not require anything special.
 If you need help, please read [How to Install]